reimandlab/ActiveDriverDB/README.md

 ### Database creation & data imports

 Before server start, database have to be created.
-Safiest way to do this is to run:
+Safest way to do this is to run:
 ```bash
 python3 db_create.py --import_mappings --reload_biological --recreate_cms
 ```